FlowFuse/website/src/blog/2024/03/low-code-is-better.md

 ## How FlowFuse Helps

-Our goal here at FlowFuse is to keep expanding on the swiss army knife, Node-RED.
-We strive to elevate Node-RED for professional by providing the tools needed to deploy Node-RED in a safe and secure way.
+Our goal here at FlowFuse is to keep expanding on the Swiss army knife, Node-RED.
+We strive to elevate Node-RED for professionals by providing the tools needed to deploy Node-RED in a safe and secure way.
+For example by default, the editor for Node-RED is protected using your FlowFuse user credentials.
+You can also use SSO to further protect your user accounts and give access to Node-RED to your team members.
+All traffic to FlowFuse and your Node-RED instances is protected by HTTPS.
+FlowFuse has set up the domain name and manages the certificates so you can spend time on your flows rather than configuring security.

 We believe that Low-Code is the future and strive to make Citizen Development a reality.
+To learn more [schedule a call with one of our experts. ](https://flowfuse.com/free-consultation/)